ARMmbed/BLEIntros/Docs/mbed_Classic/URIBeacon.md

 **If you don't want to get too deep into the code - skip [ahead](#edituribeacon).**
 </span>

-The URI Beacon program is a very small and simple one.
+The UriBeacon program is a very small and simple one.
 The only part of it that you need to look at is the ``main.cpp`` file, which is - as the name suggests - the program's main file.
 The other files are there to help the compiler do its job, and you can ignore them for now.

 Click ``main.cpp`` to see its code.